Expense management

 1. Compliance

-An intricately designed reimbursement policy ensures adherence to legal and regulatory requirements.
+An intricately designed employee reimbursement policy ensures adherence to legal and regulatory requirements.
 Many companies face situations where employees are unaware of the correct guidelines about reimbursements and they end up making expenses that are not permitted to be reimbursed.

 By clearly stipulating the eligible expenses and the necessary documentation criteria when submitting an expense claim, the policy helps the organization steer clear of potential legal pitfalls.